 - They exclusively choose wild-caught seafood, which is considered the best way to consume seafood by numerous food programs.

 - Each delivery box comes with an extra cookbook of that week’s recipes.
 Something you can keep for later use

-- Sun Basket uses a reusable and recyclable packaging, which most meal delivery services are now following suit.
+- Sun Basket uses reusable and recyclable packaging, and most meal delivery services are now following suit.